|Focus and Scope|

-Three types of manuscripts are acceptable for our publication: Original Research Articles, Case report, and Review Articles (only selected authors).
+Three types of manuscripts are acceptable for our publication: Original Research Articles, Case reports, and Review Articles (only selected authors).

 The manuscript should be prepared according to the following author guidelines in the MS Word (doc, docx, pdf) article template format: MS Word Template (.docx)

-Every submitted paper is independently reviewed by at least two peer-reviewers.
-Authors may suggest up to three peer-reviewers when submitted the manuscript.
+Every submitted paper is independently reviewed by at least two peer-reviewers through a double-blind process.
 The decision for publication, amendment, or rejection is based upon their reports/recommendations and made solely by Editor.
 If two or more reviewers consider a manuscript unsuitable for publication in this journal, a statement explaining the basis for the decision will be sent to the authors after the submission date.